 A roundup of 2019’s best restaurant websites

 As we do each year since starting Beyond The Meal, we’re rounding up our favorite restaurant website designs.
-It’s always difficult to pick from the hundreds of websites we’ve launched in the last few months but the excitement to show them off is real.
-Introducing the best restaurant websites of 2019 (so far):
+It’s always difficult to pick from the hundreds of websites we’ve launched so far this year but the excitement to show them off is real.
+We've updated our list to include even more fantastic designs.
+(Re)introducing the Best Restaurant Websites of 2019.

 This Columbus, Ohio restaurant website successfully mirrors that of its dining experience.
 Ambiguous photography exudes a mood.
 Sparse, minimalist font humbles a plant-forward menu and sparks curiosity.
 This truly unique website does more with less—a common consequence of great design.